Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 Welcome,

 This is the Code Institute student template for the Bring Your Own Data project option in Predictive Analytics.
 We have preinstalled all of the tools you need to get started.
-It's perfectly ok to use this template as the basis for your project submissions.
+It's perfectly okay to use this template as the basis for your project submissions.
 Click the `Use this template` button above to get started.

-You can safely delete the Template Instructions section of this README.md file, and modify the remaining paragraphs for your own project.
+You can safely delete the Template Instructions section of this README.md file and modify the remaining paragraphs for your own project.
 Please do read the Template Instructions at least once, though!
 It contains some important information about the IDE and the extensions we use.

 ## How to use this repo